lyashevska/ds-cr-slides/README.md

-# ds-cr-slides
+# Good Practices in Research Software Development

-Slides for digital skills good practices in research software development
+A CodeRefinery workshop